Skip to main content

 East Riding Cricket Society 2023/24

 Join us monthly at Beverley Town CC – Mondays or Thursdays, October to March, 7.30 for 7.45pm. £15 a year / £5 on the door.
 Broadcaster, journalist and author Pat Murphy – one of the most distinctive voices in UK radio – closed our season in fine style on Monday 4 March.
 Over five decades Pat has worked with and interviewed many cricket and football stars.
 He's also published over over forty books, including the widely acclaimed BBC Sports Report: A Celebration – a sell-out on the night!
 News of our 2024/25 programme will follow shortly.
-Meanwhile read more about our recent speakers here: 2023/24: Pat Murphy [report], Dr Jane Powell [ report ], Kevin Sharp [ report ], John Barclay [ report ], Jeremy Lonsdale [ report ], Dean Headley [ report ], Barry Richards [ report ] 2022/23: Vic Marks [ report ], James Carr [ report ], Graham Onions [ report ], Chris O'Brien on Neville Cardus [ report ], Paul Farbrace [ report ], Kevin Howells [ report ] Everyone welcome -
+Meanwhile read our match reports of recent meetings here: 2023/24: Pat Murphy [ report ], Dr Jane Powell [ report ], Kevin Sharp [ report ], John Barclay [ report ], Jeremy Lonsdale [ report ], Dean Headley [ report ], Barry Richards [ report ] 2022/23: Vic Marks [ report ], James Carr [ report ], Graham Onions [ report ], Chris O'Brien on Neville Cardus [ report ], Paul Farbrace [ report ], Kevin Howells [ report ] Everyone w

 Recent posts